BasicWolf/archived-concrete-settings/docs/src/startup.rst

    __file__ = '/tmp/django.yml'

-   # Note, this should be the same as code-block below.
+   # Note that this should be the same as code-block below.
    # Duplicating since unable to import ApplicationSettings relatively

    from concrete_settings.contrib.frameworks.django30 import Django30Settings